rUmI-nUI/rUmI-nUI.github.io/chapters/4: Plurals, Collectives and Indefinite Quantities.md

 ## Parts: Z(ö)- or -(ö)z (divisions)

 Components of a larger whole are "parts" and are denoted by the prefix form.
 In contrast, divisions of a whole that retain the whole's characteristics are identified using the suffix form.
-Independently, "z()m" can be used as a modifier in its own right (Ex: bôs zöm os éc -> The arm is a part of the body)
+Independently, "z()m" can be used as a modifier in its own right (Ex: bôs zém os éc -> The arm is a part of the body)

 * a: space, za: compartment, az: partition (spatial)
 * á: time, zá: minute/second/hour/day, áz: interval